Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Introduction

 \section{Introduction}

-The main object of the paper is the system consisting of many identical agents who interacts via some external media and try to achieve a common goal.
+The main object of the paper is a system consisting of many identical agents who interacts via some external media and try to achieve a common goal.
 We study this system using the mean field approach that comes from the statistical physics and examine the limit system where the number of agents tends to infinity.
 The latter can be regarded as a dynamical system in the space of probability measures.
-First, the mean field interacting dynamical systems appeared as models of plasma \cite{Vlasov, Vlasov_book} (see also \cite{McKean, Sznitman} for the mathematical theory of the mean field interaction systems).
-Recently, such models found applications in study of crowds and flocks behavior, opinion dynamics, etc \cite{Bellomo2012, Bullo2009, Colombo2011, Colombo2005, Cristiani2014}.
+First, the mean field interacting dynamical systems appeared as models of plasma \cite{Vlasov, Vlasov_book} (see also \cite{McKean, Sznitman} for the mathematical theory of the mean field interacting systems).
+Recently, such models found applications in studies of crowds and flocks behavior, opinion dynamics, etc. \cite{Bellomo2012, Bullo2009, Colombo2011, Colombo2005, Cristiani2014}.

 The many agent systems with mean field interaction in the presence of controls can be treated in three ways.
-First, one can assume that each agent chooses his/her control to optimize his/her own utility.
+First, one can assume that each agent chooses their control to optimize their own utility.
 This assumption leads to the mean field game theory proposed by Lasry, Lions \cite{Lions01, Lions02} and (independently) by Huang, Malhame, Caines \cite{Huang5}.
 The second approach appears if we consider the many agent systems affected by one external control.
-The mean field type control is mixture of these aforementioned approaches.
-On one hand, it implies that each agent has his/her own controls.
+Notice that this class includes systems where the control of each agent depends on their state in a smooth way.
+To see this, it suffices to consider a smooth profile of control as an external control.
+The mean field type control is a mixture of these aforementioned approaches.
+On one hand, it implies that each agent has their own control.
 On the other hand, the mean field type control theory assumes that the agents behave collectively to achieve a common goal.
-Thus, the main object of mean field type control theory is systems of intellectual agents acting cooperatively.
+Equivalently, one can imagine a central planner who tells the agents what to do in order to optimize some objective function.
+Thus, the main object of mean field type control theory is a system of intellectual agents acting cooperatively.
+Moreover, since the agents move independently, one can expect in this case discontinuous dependences of controls and velocities on the agent's state.